Functional Movement Patterns

 4. Tissues and joints will be used in a way in which they were designed to last a lifetime, helping to resolve previously nagging pains and creating a buffer from injury.

-5. Our potential to learn new exercises and transfer our fitness and abilities into the real world and sports increases dramatically.
+5. Our potential to learn new exercises and transfer our fitness and abilities into the real world and sports increases dramatically as the techniques we are using in the gym mimic the best techniques in the real world.

 Epiphany: Posture, the squat, the push-up, and the jump & land lay a foundation for every possible variation of human movement.

 We realized that everything we do inside and outside the gym is just a variation and a combination of the functional movement patterns from the squat, the push-up, and the jump & land.
-Once we made this connection, we noticed that when anyone had a technique issue, that we would not just see the issue in that exercise, but we could correctly predict the same mistake across all exercises.
-This was a huge boost in our coaching abilities, but the real power came when we realized that we are not working on developing all of our exercise techniques in individual silos, but instead as we are working on one exercise, because they all stem from the same functional movement patterns, we were actually influencing our technique in every exercise, all of them at the same time.
-But this only worked if we understood this concept.
+Once we made this connection, we noticed that when anyone had a technique issue, that issue was not limited to only that exercise, but we could correctly predict the same mistake across all exercises and even see it in how they navigate the world outside the gym.
+This was a huge boost in our coaching abilities, but the real power came when we realized that we are not working on developing technique for each exercise in individual silos, but instead, when we are working on one exercise, because they all stem from the same functional movement patterns, when we do it correctly, we were actually influencing our technique in every exercise, all at the same time.
+But this only worked if we understood this functional movement pattern concept and committed to it.

 We saw the opposite occur all the time.
 Poor technique caused someone to underuse a certain muscle group.
-They’d see a physical therapist and get prescribed corrective exercises that improved the strength, stability, flexibility of the weak area…yet, the problem would not go away.
-It’s because the root cause is not a muscle imbalance, but the deviation from functional movement patterns that caused the imbalance.
-Without correcting the functional movement patterns which lay the foundation for all exercise, the strength, stability, flexibility of an area doesn’t matter if we are not going to use the area properly.
+They’d see a physical therapist and get prescribed corrective exercises that improved the strength, stability, flexibility of the weak area…yet, the problem would never go away.
+It was because the root cause is not a muscle imbalance, but the deviation from functional movement patterns that caused the muscle imbalance to begin with.
+Without upgrading how the person actually moves to functional movement patterns, even when the problems caused by not using functional movement patterns “improved”, the pain always returned because the real fix never got integrated.

-By understanding that the basics lay a foundation for everything we do, not only can beginners pick up proper technique very quickly, but even the most elite can improve their efficiency and avoid nagging pains.
+By understanding that functional movement patterns lay a foundation for everything we do, not only can beginners pick up proper technique very quickly, but even the most elite can improve their efficiency and avoid nagging pains.